pr0vitamin/pr0vitamin.github.io/_posts/food/2018-4-14-white-chocolate-and-miso.md

 2. Break up the white chocolate into small pieces, and place in a single layer on a small baking tray.
 Add the coconut oil now if you're using a low cocoa butter chocolate.
 3. Put the chocolate in the oven.
 4. Check on the chocolate every 10 minutes and give it a stir with a dry spatula.
 It should start slowly changing colour after about 20 minutes.
 5. If at any stage the chocolate looks too dry and starts seizing up, add a very small amount of coconut oil and stir it in.
-This should make the chocolate more liquid again.
+This should make the chocolate more liquid.
 6. Cook for around 40 minutes, until it's looking a golden-brown colour.
 You can even go up to 60 minutes if you want a deeper caramel flavour.
 7. Transfer to a bowl, and use a whisk to stir in the miso paste, followed by the butter.
 8. While whisking, slowly pour in the cream.
 Continue whisking until a smooth and shiny ganache has formed.

+***

-At this point you can use it for anything you'd normally do with a ganache for: Chocolate fillings, donut/cake icings, eating with a spoon...
+At this point you can use it for anything you'd normally do with a ganache: fillings, donut/cake icings, eating with a spoon...
 Or if you want something more like a sauce, just keep whisking and adding cream until you reach the desired consistency.

 ¹Flavortown is not a real place.